TabassumBari/Health-Management-System/README.md

 # Health-Management-System
-Project for the course CSE327 in NSU.
+Project for the course CSE327(Software Engineering) in NSU.